 - The Sheriff taking possession of money from a bank account

-- Holding the party in jail until he/she shows a willingness to comply
+- Holding the party in jail until they show a willingness to comply

 Every divorce is different.
 Your case may involve all or only part of the divorce process.
 You may want to discuss how we can help you once the divorce is final.
-At LaFevor & Slaughter, we put out nearly 40 years of experience to work for you even after the order has come through.
-To make an appointment with a skilled Knoxville divorce lawyer, please call 865.272.4454 or fill out our convenient contact form.
+At LaFevor & Slaughter, we put our nearly 40 years of experience to work for you even after your divorce is finalized and filed.
+To schedule a consultation with one of our attorneys, call us at (865) 637-6258 or fill out our contact form today.